 The report points out that advertisers have not yet scaled up to targeting relevantly based on psychographics.
 Why?
 Probably because individual psychographics cannot be gleaned adequately from ad clicks alone or through an audience member’s interactions with a single medium alone.
 Psychographics are more accurately determined based on an individual’s entire journeys across multiple media and interactions over a period of time, combining data from first, second, and third parties.

 This is where Resulticks can help brands by serving as the stirring pot for all these disparate data sources.
 However, as the professors point out, data privacy is an increasingly critical issue.
 This is why we’ve also built in capabilities that help brands (controllers in GDPR parlance) comply with GDPR and other data privacy regulations.

 The report also addressed the issue of whether ads viewed transform to actual conversions.
 Attribution has been the bane of advertisers from time immemorial.
 Conventional wisdom has traditionally concluded that ads mostly serve to make audiences aware.

 The surest path from awareness to conversion is paved with consistent nurturing, re-targeting, and a progressively deeper understanding of audiences.
 In Resulticks parlance, moving the consumer from first click to conversion—and ultimately brand loyalty—is not a single transaction.
-It’s a continuous, seamless conversation facilitated by omnichannel communications capabilities, a rules engine for plotting the continuum of relevant interactions, and AI as a foundational enabler for all.
+It’s a continuous, seamless conversation facilitated by robust communications capabilities, an omnichannel rules engine for plotting the continuum of relevant interactions, and AI as a foundational enabler for all.

 If you’d like to know more about how Resulticks is helping to move the industry forward on all these fronts through its balance of marketing experience and technological expertise, please request a personalized demo.